BYUHPC/sci-comp-course/resources.md

 Unless you have an established workflow for programming on the supercomputer, we strongly recommend [setting up VS Code for remote editing](https://rc.byu.edu/wiki/index.php?page=Remote+Development+with+VS+Code).
 You'll find the [C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) and [Julia](https://marketplace.visualstudio.com/items?itemName=julialang.language-julia) [extensions](https://marketplace.visualstudio.com/) helpful.
 The enlightened will love the [Vim extension](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim).

 Since this is a class about *high performance* computing you'll do some [optimization](https://viralinstruction.com/posts/hardware/).
 An [efficient algorithm](https://youtu.be/ZZuD6iUe3Pc) is of course vital for speed, but [data locality is critical](http://gameprogrammingpatterns.com/data-locality.html) and not talked about enough--for example, linked lists are theoretically faster than arrays for some algorithms, but [the hardware realities mean they're almost never actually the right choice](https://youtu.be/YQs6IC-vgmo).
+[Vector instructions](http://walkingrandomly.com/?p=3378) enable significant speedups now that clock speeds have plateaued.

 Keep in mind that [C++ indexes from 0](https://www.w3schools.com/cpp/cpp_arrays.asp) and Julia [(mostly)](https://juliaarrays.github.io/OffsetArrays.jl/stable/) indexes from 1, although you [usually shouldn't need to worry about that in Julia](https://docs.julialang.org/en/v1/manual/arrays/#man-array-indexing).